altjerue/Portfolio/README.md

 - [Random Forest from scratch](./AIML/ranforest_from_scratch.py): implemented a random forest algorithm from scratch to classify Iris flowers, and compared accuracy with the results from a single Decision Tree.

+- [Gradient Boosting from scratch](./AIML/gradboost_from_scratch.py): implemented a gradient boosting algorithm from scratch to classify Iris flowers, and compared the accuracy with the results from a single Decision Tree and Random Forest.

 ### Other projects

 In the [DataCamp](./DataCamp/) directory, you will find some projects that I have worked on while sharpening my Data Science skills in [DataCamp learning platform](https://datacamp.com)